 Well we are breaking the rules here.
 Thats right this broccoli rabe pesto has NO basil.
 Why?
 Well first it doesn’t need it, second I’m tired of buying basil with the intentions of making pesto, and it goes bad the next day.
 Before you say that you don’t need another pesto recipe, that your traditional basil pesto is all that you need, trust me this is different.
 This no basil pesto is earthy, slightly bitter (in a good way), bright and citrusy from a splash of lemon, with extremely deep flavor.
 While my favorite pesto will always be my Spinach Pesto, this broccoli rabe pesto gives it a run for its money.

 If you have learned anything from some of my recipes it is to take advantage of eating in-season produce.
 The produce is more flavorful, fresher, healthier, and it’s just better for the environment.
 It also gives you an opportunity to eat local, more organic, with less pesticides.
 Have you ever had farmers market produce?
 Yes, it is more expensive but trust me the difference is worth it.
 Broccoli rabe has a long season being at it’s peak and most abundance in Fall, early Winter, as well as early Spring.

 Just about anything.
 Below are some of my favorite avenues for this broccoli rabe pesto.
 Like traditional pesto, it does not need to be cooked.
 Let the heat from either pasta, toast, or whatever else you are pairing it with warm the pesto.

 Store this pesto in the refrigerator in an airtight container for 1 – 1 1/2 weeks.
-Or store it in the freezer for up to a month.
+Or store it in the freezer for 1-2 months.